3

 Since deployment, the monitoring system has not only detected conventional leaks but has also identified irregularities in fixtures and appliances exhibiting abnormal behaviors—such as extended flow durations or unexpected flow patterns.
 Key findings included:

-• Toilet malfunctions caused by intermittently flapper valves
+• Toilet malfunctions caused by intermittent flapper valves

 • Failing dishwasher intake valves leading to undetected water loss